thesfb/thesfb/README.md

 ---

 ## Writing
-I share technical notes and breakdowns on my **Medium blog**, focusing security, systems, and concepts.
+I share technical notes and breakdowns on my **Medium blog**, focusing on AI, security, systems, and concepts.

 ---